proconsulship

 Advanced Usage

-• Proconsul (noun): The person holding the position.
+• Proconsul (n): The person holding the office; a provincial governor in ancient Rome.

-• Proconsular (adjective): Related to or characteristic of a proconsul or proconsulship.
+• Proconsular (adj): Of or relating to a proconsul or proconsulship.

 Synonyms